The cost of owning our house after a year

 House insurance

-When you rent, you have to pay the insurance for objects inside the apartment and civil responsibility.
+When you rent, you must pay the insurance for objects inside the apartment and civil responsibility.
 When you own, you still have to pay these two insurances, but you have two extra insurances.

-First, you have to pay the cantonal building insurance (ECAB in the canton of Fribourg).
+First, you must pay the cantonal building insurance (ECAB in the canton of Fribourg).
 This building insurance is at the cantonal level, so you do not have to choose which one you use.
 For this, I pay 312.65 per year.

-And we also have to pay a second house (or apartment) insurance for the things the cantonal insurance does not cover (mainly the kitchen).
+And we also pay second building insurance for what the cantonal insurance does not cover (windows and things outside of the house).
 For this, I pay 420.80 CHF.

 So, in total, we pay 733.45 CHF per year or 61.12 CHF per month extra by owning our house.